Hellrungj/Nefarious-Designs/README.md

 ## Introduction

-The point of this bare-bones beta application is to learn the basics of asp.net core mvc and build e-commerce application for Nefarious Designs
+The point of this MVP application is to learn the basics of asp.net core mvc and build e-commerce application for Nefarious Designs

 ## About Nefarious Designs